Looking for good link building strategies, aye?

 But like with everything in life, there is always a crowd that takes this from a moderate behavior to an excessive behavior.

 Remember, there is an obvious distinction in a true partner page versus a smorgasbord of links claimed to be partner page.

 Take the responsibility in deciding this for website and don’t allow the search engines to decide it for you as it won’t be pretty.

 7. Automated link building to directories, forums, blogs, etc.

-If your website launched on Monday, and by Monday close of business has a large number of links from various directories, forums, and blogs, there is a good chance the website can kiss the front page of major search engines goodbye and say hello search engine penalty box for a longtime coming.
+If your website launched on Monday and by Monday close of business has a large number of links from various directories, forums, and blogs, then there is a good chance the website can kiss the front page of major search engines goodbye and say hello search engine penalty box for a longtime coming.

 Even if the website has existed for quite some time, if major search engines detect the use of automated link scheming, they will penalize the website and highly-visible rankings will be something longed for.
 Next.